 10. Level E

 Level E is a zany show about aliens behaving badly.
-Basically, some alien prince (the blonde guy in the picture) shows up and decides he's crashing at some random dude's apartment on a permanent basis.
-Things basically just get crazier from there.
-Other aliens show up, the prince starts messing with children's minds, and basically the show is just about aliens being annoying to humans in every way possible.
-It kind of reminds me of FLCL would be the closest thing I could think of, because Haruka in FLCL had this similar attitude as this alien dude.
-But basically, you could call this show "Trolls From Outer Space".
+Some alien prince dude (the blonde guy in the picture) decides he's crashing at some random guy's apartment - on a permanent basis.
+Things only get crazier from there.
+Other aliens show up, the prince starts messing with children's minds, and the show is just about aliens being annoying to humans in every way possible.
+FLCL would be the closest thing I could think of, because Haruka in FLCL had a similar attitude as this alien dude.
+You could call this show "Trolls From Outer Space".
 It's wacky entertainment, kind of similarly to UFO Ultramaiden Valkyrie.

 9. Ergo Proxy

 Like Serial Experiments Lain, this is about a young girl's quest to make sense of events that just don't add up, and like Lain, this also takes place in a messed-up future.
-But whereas Lain's world is much like modern-day Japan, the world of Ergo Proxy is much stranger, even though many aspects of it clearly have historical roots in contemporary Japan, it still feels futuristic enough to be eerily foreign.
+But while Lain's world is like modern-day Japan, the world of Ergo Proxy is much stranger.
+Many aspects of it clearly have historical roots in contemporary Japan, but it still feels futuristic enough to be eerily foreign.
 The city in this world has a dim, gritty feel to it.
 There are layers upon layers of underground chambers, where buried secrets are locked.
-There are nasty slums on the outer edges filled with polluted air and sewage.
-The government seems to be able to manipulate people by changing their actual memories, making them doubt their versions of events.
+There are nasty slums on the outer edges of the city filled with polluted air and sewage.
+The government is able to manipulate people by changing their actual memories, making them doubt their versions of events.
 Yes, it seems on the surface to be kind of like The Hunger Games or the Divergent series, where a teenage girl single-handedly is unrealistically capable of taking down The Establishment.
 But this girl isn't really leading a revolution, so much as she's just trying to figure out what's real in her world and what isn't and why.
-Mainly, I disliked it for being a little too slow in some scenes in some episodes, but the mysteries being investigated by different characters are interesting, and so is the world they inhabit.
+I disliked it for being a little too slow in some scenes in some episodes, but the mysteries being investigated by different characters are interesting, and so is the world they inhabit.
 It is also commentary on the struggle some victims have to be believed and taken seriously, a story about gaslighting.

 While it can sometimes seem like yet another anime about teens/young adults with superpowers, something we've all seen a million times, Zetman was a show I liked for the true human touch of the story, like with Witchblade.
 It's also got interesting moral complexity.
-The protagonist's powers turn him into the demon-looking creature seen on the right, while the government gets a heroic-looking power suit and thinks itself heroic and just.
+The protagonist's powers turn him into the demon-looking creature seen in the picture.
+In contrast, the government gets a heroic-looking power suit, and thinks itself heroic and just.
 The show isn't clear about who is right and wrong, at least, it makes it seem that you will have to watch more of it to find out.
 But the action is exciting and the mystery of this Zetman thing is interesting.
 Where did this power come from?
 Who made it and why?
 What does it mean?
 These and other questions keep you guessing while the show provides excellent entertainment.

 6. The Melancholy of Haruhi Suzumiya

-I honestly kind of hate this show but also kind of like it.
+I kind of hate this show but also kind of like it.
 Let me explain, I hate Haruhi herself.
-She reminds me too much of arrogant, obnoxious, bullying girls I knew in junior high who thought that the sun shone out their assholes.
+She reminds me too much of arrogant, obnoxious, bullying girls I knew in junior high, who thought that the sun shone out their assholes.
 And yet lucky for Haruhi here, it basically does.
-I could not really sympathize with Haruhi's "problem", which is basically "the real world is too mundane for me".
-It's just whining, and failing to appreciate the good things in life.
+I could not sympathize with Haruhi's "problem", summarized as, "the real world is too mundane for me".
+That's just whining, and failing to appreciate the good things in life.

-But when the show moves out of the mundane and extraordinary stuff starts happening because of her, that makes this a compelling and fun series, even with such an unlikeable protagonist.
-Things I did like about it were basically the other characters, Kyon, Yuki, and boobies er, Mikuru.
-I also like the cuteness of the character designs and the creativity of the show overall.
+But when the show moves out of the mundane and extraordinary stuff starts happening because of her, that makes this a compelling and fun series, even with such an unlikable, or even villainous, protagonist.
+Things I did like about it were all the other characters; Kyon, Yuki, and boobies er, Mikuru.
+I also like the cuteness of the character designs and the creativity of the show.

 5. Cowboy Bebop

-4. Ghost in the Shell (both Stand Alone Complex and Arise)
+4. Ghost in the Shell (Stand Alone Complex and Arise)

 3. Outlaw Star